hey-mike/Notes/Machine-Learning/training-algorithms.md

 - **read_csv()**: read csv file , return *DataFrame*
 - **tail()**: get last n line of DataFrame
 - **iloc(array, index)**: get numer of rows of column index

+## Disadvantage of perceptron

+its biggest disadvantage is that it never converges if the classes are not perfectly linearly separable.

+## The curse of dimensionality

+The curse of dimensionality describes the phenomenon where the feature space becomes increasingly sparse for an increasing number of dimensions of a fixed-size training dataset

+_Regularization_ is not applicable such as decision trees and KNN, we can use feature selection and dimensionality reduction techniques to help us avoid the curse of dimensionality